czaloumi/ironman-2019/README.md

 # Up & Coming Athletes

-Of the amateurs, who's racing as fast as the pros and which amateur athletes should sponsors sign?
-To answer this, I bootstrapped the 90th percentile of pros in both genders and used a 95% confidence interval to determine the "slower" pros in event times.
+Of the amateurs, who's racing as fast as the pros and therefore which amateur athletes should sponsors focus on?
+To answer this, I bootstrapped the 90th percentile of professionals in both genders and used a 95% confidence interval to determine the "slow" pros.
+Similarly, I bootstrapped the 10th percentile amateurs to determine a confidence interval around the "fast" amateurs.

 | Event | Gender | 95% CI on 90th Percentile (min) | % Amateurs in 95% CI |